Monday Community Calendar

-KDNK's Community Calendar is underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
-Click here for more info.
-Rotary: Service Above Self.
+Here’s your community calendar for Monday, January 16th, Martin Luther King Junior Day, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Info at MTSoprisRotaryClub.com.
+Rotary: Service above self.
+Click the headline to view listings like Fruition playing BellyUp Aspen tonight.

 -